mikozak/airpurifier2mqtt/README.md

 # airpurifier2mqtt

-Bridge between Xiaomi Airpurifier 3H and MQTT.
+Bridge between Xiaomi Airpurifier 3H and MQTT written using python asyncio.

-The script uses [python-miio library](https://github.com/rytilahti/python-miio) to communicate with air purifier.
+The script uses [python-miio](https://github.com/rytilahti/python-miio) to communicate with air purifier.
 In order to get the communication working you need to get your device token.
-Refer to [python-miio Getting started](https://python-miio.readthedocs.io/en/latest/discovery.html) section to find out how to obtain it.
+Refer to [Getting started](https://python-miio.readthedocs.io/en/latest/discovery.html) section of *python-miio* to find out how to obtain it.

 ## Features

 ### Getting air purifier state

-The scripts polls multiple air purifiers state and publishes it to MQTT broker as a JSON.
-Example payload published for air purifier defined in configuration file as `my-purifier` to MQTT topic `airpurifier/my-airpurifier/state`:
+The script polls multiple air purifiers states and publishes them to MQTT broker as a JSON.
+Example JSON payload published for air purifier defined in configuration file as `my-airpurifier` to MQTT topic `airpurifier/my-airpurifier/state`:

 ```json
 {